vancouver-sky/AWS/README.md

 - 4 core cold service
-  - Compute
+  - Compute (oragne icons)
-  - Storage
+  - Storage (green icons)
-  - Database
+  - Database (blue icons)
-  - Networking
+  - Networking (purple icons)

+  - Security (red icons)
+  - Elasticity
+    - The ability for the infrastructure supporting an application to grow and contract based on how much it is used at a point in time.

 - Global Infrasturction
   - AWS Regions